judell/thali/HttpkeyURLScheme.md

 No. We need to go through the HTTP and HTTPS specs with a microscope and figure out all the places that things are underspecified.
 For example, if someone connects via a httpkey URL should they accept a redirect to a non-httpkey URL?
 What if the redirect is to a httpkey URL but with a different key?
 Etc.

-## Don’t we need requirements for the accepted configuration parameters for TLS?
+## Donâ€™t we need requirements for the accepted configuration parameters for TLS?

 Yes.
 I intend to expand the spec to identify allowable algorithms, key sizes, etc. But right now I just want to get something running.